-Combine ingredients, bake at 350F for 30 minutes or until golden brown on top.
+Combine ingredients, and bake at 350F for 30 minutes or until golden brown on top.

 Green beans are a great source of fiber and antioxidants, and a casserole is an easy way to prepare them for the holiday.
-The heavy cream (or sodium-heavy cream of mushroom soup) used in many traditional recipes hides the flavor of the veggie, so we recommend using low-fat milk and topping with a mixture of whole-wheat breadcrumbs, shredded cheese such as Gruyere or Swiss, and fresh herbs such as sage, parsley, or thyme.
+The heavy cream (or sodium-heavy cream of mushroom soup) used in many traditional recipes hides the flavor of the veggie, so we recommend using low-fat milk and topping with a mixture of whole wheat breadcrumbs, shredded cheese such as Gruyere or Swiss, and fresh herbs such as sage, parsley, or thyme.
 If this doesn’t give you the creamy fix, try making your own cream of mushroom soup for a “healthier” alternative.
-Ingredients:
+Here are the ingredients:

 - 2 mushrooms, chopped

-Cranberry sauce is probably one of our favorite thanksgiving sides (as in, eat it out of the can with a spoon good).
-That said, one slice of traditional cranberry jelly contains 22g of sugar (that’s a lot).
-Go home-made on this one—it’s worth it.
-You’ll get twice the flavor, half the sugar and added fiber (bonus!).
+Cranberry sauce is probably one of our favorite Thanksgiving sides (as in, eat it out of the can with a spoon good).
+That said, one slice of traditional cranberry jelly contains 22 grams of sugar (that’s a lot).
+Go homemade on this one—it’s worth it.
+You’ll get twice the flavor, half the sugar, and added fiber (bonus!).
 Cranberries also outrank nearly every fruit and vegetable, including strawberries, spinach, red grapes, broccoli, apples, and cherries in their antioxidant value.
 Use just three ingredients: